Muskulee/handsonreact.com/docs/01-03-Architecture.md

 In the past, developers have commonly used technologies from Microsoft (Windows Forms, WPF, Silverlight), Oracle (Java Swing), Adobe (Flash, Flex ) and/or mobile solutions such as iOS or Android development to provide rich interactive user experiences.
 These technologies were never easy to deploy or update for a large number of users.
 Which is why the business applications are built as web applications today.

-These JavaScript libraries and frameworks allow developers to "have their cake and eat it to" by enabling an interactive user experience while remaining a web application.
+These JavaScript libraries and frameworks allow developers to "have their cake and eat it too" by enabling an interactive user experience while remaining a web application.

 ## React Architecture